mvysny/vok-security-demo-v8/README.md

 The application uses the username+password authorization, with users stored in an in-memory H2 SQL database (the [User](web/src/main/kotlin/com/example/vok/User.kt) class).
-There are no views that could be accessed publicly, therefore the user must log in first, in order to see the app.
+There are no views that could be accessed publicly - the user must always log in first, in order to see any part of the app.

 There are two users pre-created by the [Bootstrap](web/src/main/kotlin/com/example/vok/Bootstrap.kt) class: